Download the print version

 MiddleMan has asked Athena for her consent to collect information about her transaction history from the data holder (in addition to other data), when this information would not be required to determine her eligibility for the service.

-MiddleMan will likely be in breach of Privacy Safeguard 3 as it has sought to collect CDR data beyond what is reasonably needed to provide the requested service (as required by the data minimisation principle) and therefore has sought to collect Athena’s CDR data from a data holder otherwise than in accordance with the CDR Rules.
+MiddleMan will likely be in breach of Privacy Safeguard 3 as it has sought to collect CDR data beyond what is reasonably needed to provide the requested service (as required by the data minimisation principle) and therefore has not sought to collect Athena’s CDR data from a CDR participant in accordance with the CDR Rules.

 Interaction with other privacy safeguards